Find Affordable College Courses

 Graduate Certificates in Mining Engineering

 There are 4 schools in the United States where you can get your graduate certificate in mining engineering.
-In recent years, the majority of the students getting degrees in this area were male, and 8 were from an underrepresented racial-ethnic group.
+This degree is more popular with male students, and about 17% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 11.1% of mining engineering graduates were international students.

 Education Levels of Mining Engineering Majors